 Also, if there’s a misunderstanding between you and your clients, a contract can help you avoid potential legal repercussions.

-For your further security, it’ll actually track the date, time, and IP address of your clients.
-In other words, you have further proof they digitally signed their contract.
+By the way, you can create an estimate that doubles as a contract using Service Autopilot.
+Plus, it’ll track the date, time, and IP address of your clients, so you’ll have further proof they signed their contract.

 It’s time to determine who your target market is going to be.